-Increase stable and predictable funding for GBV programming, and support its expansion and accessibility by FDP women and girls.
-This will help civil society actors respond more effectively to all forms of GBV, including sexual violence, intimate partner violence, trafficking, and SEA.
+- Increase stable and predictable funding for GBV programming, and support its expansion and accessibility by FDP women and girls.
+This will help civil society actors respond more effectively to all forms of GBV, including sexual violence, intimate partner violence, trafficking, and SEA. - Provide flexible, multi-year, and unrestricted funding to local women-led organizations, including WROs, feminist organizations, and those who have been responding to the crisis in Ukraine.
+Include allocations for organizational strengthening and support to keep organizations sustained and healthy.
 Organizations need to be trusted to determine how to spend funding according to evolving needs; just as INGOs and UN entities prefer unearmarked core funds, WROs and networks need access to the same funding flexibility.
 Funding and resources for WROs must be ring-fenced from the beginning and used to bolster the work these organizations are doing, especially at a time when the region's women's rights movements are facing historic threats.
 Include funds to reimburse WROs for costs they have incurred since the beginning of the crisis, allowing them to backdate expenditures as needed.

-Fund both registered organizations and unregistered groups who are providing critical and urgent frontline response and services.
-Supporting the sustainability of local response directly impacts the quality and scope of FDP crisis response.

-by reducing bureaucratic and administrative burdens.
+- Fund both registered organizations and unregistered groups who are providing critical and urgent frontline response and services.
+Supporting the sustainability of local response directly impacts the quality and scope of FDP crisis response. - Make it easier for WROs to access funding by reducing bureaucratic and administrative burdens.
 Decrease the amount of paperwork required, and make funding mechanisms available in relevant languages as well as English so that English proficiency is not required (e.g., in Poland surrounding this emergency response, make funding mechanisms available in Polish and Ukrainian).
-Establish definitions and criteria for tracking against these commitments.
-41 tainably fund local, women-led, and other feminist groups and organizations.
-These convenings should be non-burdensome to grantees, using approaches they agree on.
-Topics should include how donors can work to level the playing field.
+Establish definitions and criteria for tracking against these commitments.41